99.co Case Study: Unlocking engineering efficiencies and powering property tech with data

 - Use Data Transforms to schedule SQL queries for extracting postal code values from JSON data, to materialize as a table you can join to for reporting.
 Also useful for working with events data and tables.

 - Don’t be shy to ask for support!
-The Holistics SQL-Geeks, a complimentary email for any SQL related questions, made it simple for the team to answer any questions they have on SQL.
+The Holistics SQL-Geeks, a complimentary email helpdesk for any SQL related questions, made it simple for the team to answer any questions they have on SQL.